difiore/Intro_to_R_Reader/_book/01_Introduction_to_R.md

 ## x dplyr::lag()    masks stats::lag()
 ```

 Note the quotes around "tidyverse" when you go to install it, but **not** when it's inside of ```library()```.
-If you get an error saying "no package named "tidyverse"", try reinstalling the package.
+If you get an error saying "no package named tidyverse", try reinstalling the package.
 It might take a few minutes to load.

 What we just did was install a package called the ```tidyverse``` (with ```install.packages```), and load it using ```library```.
 A "package" is just R code created by someone else - most common problems in R have already been solved by someone else, and most of those people have made their work publicly available for others to use.